Needs Take Shape Through Commitment and Focus

 And so the cycle moves forward.

-If you are a leader, especially a leader of a commercial company, I want you to focus on the goal of building a company that participates in an infinite game.
-My hope for you is you’ll be running and building a highly purposeful and adaptive organization that is 100% clear on its core commitments, commitments that include what we call Focus Filters.
-These core commitments are not only explicit, coherent, and resonant, but they’re designed to stand the test of time.
+If you're a leader, especially a leader of a commercial company, I want you to focus on the goal of building a company that participates in an infinite game.
+My hope for you is you’ll be building and running a highly purposeful and adaptive organization that is 100% clear on its Core Commitments, commitments that include what we call Focus Filters.
+These Core Commitments are not only explicit, coherent, and resonant, but they’re designed to stand the test of time.

 As complex systems go — and any young company certainly fits the bill — at Ninety, we are obsessively focused on reaching the Winner's Corner.
 That said, as a company that is growing close to 100% per year in terms of both revenue and people, we must constantly bring people up to speed.